Nanton83/100-days-of-code/log.md

 **Today's Progress**: Learning about Rack and the internet.
 Began writing this log (took some time to catch it up.)

-**Thoughts**: Glad I started this lab.
+**Thoughts**: Glad I started this log.
 Had a fellow student recommend it since future employers may be looking back at work and learning.

+### Day 13: January 16, 2019

+**Today's Progress**: Stumbled through the rest of Rack with Dynamic URL's but I think I got it.
+Beginning the HTML/CSS continued section.
+Really excited for this since I'm slightly (very slightly) familiar with it!

+**Thoughts**: I understand the concepts of the applications.
+I'll definitely need to go back to remember the code structure.